CSLearning4U/StudentCSP/_sources/CSPNameNumbers/orderOfOperations.rst

 .. fillintheblank:: 3_4_2_Order2_fill

-    .. blank:: 3_4_1_Order2
-        :correct: ^6$
-        :feedback1: ('.*','Did you actually run the program?')

    What is printed when you click on the Run button in the code below?

+   -    :^6$: Correct!
+        :.*: Did you actually run the program

 .. activecode:: Expression_Order2
     :nocodelens: